7visij7/notification-center/README.md

 # Notification-center
 > Notification-center is one entry point for services in local network which want to send notification to telegram channel.
 Realised for Grafana, Redash.
-And ofcouse any servicec can send message by API.
+And of course any services can send messages by API.

 ___
 ## Build and run application